emory-courses/dsa-java/doc/java_programming.md

 Thus, we need to declare `Numeral` as an abstract class type.
 > What are the advantages of `Numeral` being an abstract class that becomes a super class of all numeral types?

-There are two types of [abstract classes](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html) in Java, `abstract class` and `interface`.
+There are two types of abstract classes in Java, `abstract class` and `interface`.
 > Can an object be instantiated by an abstract class or an interface?

 ----
-## 2. Interface
+## Interface

-Let us define `Numeral` as an interface:
+Let us define `Numeral` as an [interface](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html):

 ```java
 public interface Numeral {